rymend/MSFTImagineArchive/Image Classification with MMLSpark (400)/1 - Ingest/readme.md

 	This **Dockerfile** contains instructions for building a Docker container image.
 It uses ```microsoft/mmlspark:plus-0.9.9``` as the base image and adds a Python package named ```pyodbc``` that permits Python scripts to access Azure SQL databases (as well as on-premises SQL Server databases).
 It also installs several packages that ```pyodbc``` depends on.

 1. Open a Command Prompt or terminal window and navigate to the directory you created in the previous step (the directory that contains the **Dockerfile**).
-Then execute the following command to build a custom contained image named ```spark-sql```:
+Then execute the following command to build a custom container image named ```spark-sql```:

 	```
 	docker build -t spark-sql .